• Skip to main content

 Royal Palm Beach and Wellington Walk-in Clinic

-At Advanced Medical, our health care providers include a board-certified internal medicine doctor, Dr. Ishan Gunawardene, and board-certified nurse practitioner, Dr. Shariffa Gunawardene.
+At Advanced Medical, our health care providers include a board-certified internal medicine provider, Dr. Ishan Gunawardene, and board-certified nurse practitioner, Dr. Shariffa Gunawardene.
 We are a healthcare team composed of caring and compassionate professionals offering patient-centric care.

 If you’ve sustained an injury, we can provide a quick diagnosis and treatment to begin your recovery.
 We have many on-site conveniences and can provide continuity of care.
 Each patient’s treatment is personalized and will be overseen by Dr. Gunawardene.